 (3) The Commissioner may deny approval of, or revoke approval from, any program when the Commissioner determines that the program does not meet the requirements of one or more of the approval criteria set forth in 603 CMR 4.03, fails to meet the Program Outcome Standards under 603 CMR 4.05, or violates any provision of applicable laws and regulations.

-(a) Any program that fails to demonstrate that it satisfies all of the requirements set forth in 603 CMR 4.03 and/or 4.05 shall be subject to review and possible revocation of approval.
+(a) Any program that fails to demonstrate that it satisfies all of the requirements set forth in 603 CMR 4.03, or 603 CMR 4.05, or both shall be subject to review and possible revocation of approval.

 (b) The Department may initiate a review of such a program and request a corrective action plan.
 The Department shall offer technical assistance where appropriate.